Essential Native CS3 Commands for Server Optimization

 Use

-to remove a cap on the maximum data rate, ensuring players with high bandwidth aren’t limited. -
+sv_maxrate 0to remove a cap on the maximum data rate, ensuring players with high bandwidth aren’t limited. -

 Set

-to guarantee a minimum data transfer rate, reducing lag.
+sv_minrate 30000to guarantee a minimum data transfer rate, reducing lag.

 -